ActiveLogin/ActiveLogin.Identity/README.md

 ### Why are you calling it "Swedish Personal Identity Number" and not Social Security Number?

-The Swedish word "personnummer" is translted into ["personal identity number" by Skatteverket](https://www.skatteverket.se/servicelankar/otherlanguages/inenglish/individualsandemployees/livinginsweden/personalidentitynumberandcoordinationnumber.4.2cf1b5cd163796a5c8b4295.html) and that's the translation we decided on using as it's used in official documents.
+The Swedish word "personnummer" is translated into ["personal identity number" by Skatteverket](https://www.skatteverket.se/servicelankar/otherlanguages/inenglish/individualsandemployees/livinginsweden/personalidentitynumberandcoordinationnumber.4.2cf1b5cd163796a5c8b4295.html) and that's the translation we decided on using as it's used in official documents.

 Unforentunately the term "social security number" or SSN is often used even for a swedish personal identity number, even though that is misleading as a [SSN is something used in the United States](https://en.wikipedia.org/wiki/Social_Security_number) and should not be mixed up with a PIN.